Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 ✓ What's Safe

-- • Fragrance free formulas to avoid hidden phthalates linked to developmental effects
+- • Fragrance free formulas to avoid hidden phthalates linked to developmental concerns

 - • Simple ingredient lists with glycerin, hyaluronic acid, or ceramides as key hydrators

-- • Mineral sunscreen filters (zinc oxide, titanium dioxide) if SPF is included
+- • Mineral sunscreen filters (zinc oxide, titanium dioxide) if choosing an SPF moisturizer

-- • Brands like Aveeno, Avène, and Vanicream that offer pregnancy friendly options
+- • Products from brands like Aveeno, La Roche Posay, or Avène that offer pregnancy safer options

 ✗ What to Avoid

-- • Phenoxyethanol - has FDA warnings for nursing products due to central nervous system effects
+- • Phenoxyethanol - a preservative with FDA warnings for nursing products due to central nervous system effects

 - • Fragrance - contains phthalates linked to preterm birth and neurodevelopmental effects